microsoft/TypeScript/doc/spec.md

 ## <a name="5.5"/>5.5 Continue Statements

-A ‘continue’ statement is required to be nested, directly or indirectly (but not crossing function boundaries), within an iteration (‘do’, ‘while’, ‘for’, or ‘for-in’) statement.
-When a ‘continue’ statement includes a target label, that target label must appear in the label set of an enclosing (but not crossing function boundaries) iteration statement.
+A 'continue' statement is required to be nested, directly or indirectly (but not crossing function boundaries), within an iteration ('do', 'while', 'for', or 'for-in') statement.
+When a 'continue' statement includes a target label, that target label must appear in the label set of an enclosing (but not crossing function boundaries) iteration statement.

 ## <a name="5.6"/>5.6 Break Statements

-A ‘break’ statement is required to be nested, directly or indirectly (but not crossing function boundaries), within an iteration (‘do’, ‘while’, ‘for’, or ‘for-in’) or ‘switch’ statement.
-When a ‘break’ statement includes a target label, that target label must appear in the label set of an enclosing (but not crossing function boundaries) statement.
+A 'break' statement is required to be nested, directly or indirectly (but not crossing function boundaries), within an iteration ('do', 'while', 'for', or 'for-in') or 'switch' statement.
+When a 'break' statement includes a target label, that target label must appear in the label set of an enclosing (but not crossing function boundaries) statement.

 ## <a name="5.7"/>5.7 Return Statements

-It is an error for a ‘return’ statement to occur outside a function body.
-Specifically, ‘return’ statements are not permitted at the global level or in module bodies.
+It is an error for a 'return' statement to occur outside a function body.
+Specifically, 'return' statements are not permitted at the global level or in module bodies.

-A ‘return’ statement without an expression returns the value ‘undefined’ and is permitted in the body of any function, regardless of the return type of the function.
+A 'return' statement without an expression returns the value 'undefined' and is permitted in the body of any function, regardless of the return type of the function.

-When a ‘return’ statement includes an expression, if the containing function includes a return type annotation, the return expression is contextually typed (section [4.19](#4.19)) by that return type and must be of a type that is assignable to the return type.
-Otherwise, if the containing function is contextually typed by a type *T*, *Expr* is contextually typed by *T*’s return type.
+When a 'return' statement includes an expression, if the containing function includes a return type annotation, the return expression is contextually typed (section [4.19](#4.19)) by that return type and must be of a type that is assignable to the return type.
+Otherwise, if the containing function is contextually typed by a type *T*, *Expr* is contextually typed by *T*'s return type.

-In a function implementation without a return type annotation, the return type is inferred from the ‘return’ statements in the function body, as described in section [6.3](#6.3).
+In a function implementation without a return type annotation, the return type is inferred from the 'return' statements in the function body, as described in section [6.3](#6.3).

 In the example